 2. Time of the breath

-Pranayama can be divided into 3 categories based on the duration of holding (Seconds).
+Pranayama can be divided into 3 categories based on the time of the breath.

-The classical ratio of Inhale: Retention: Exhale is 1: 4: 2
+In normal breathing, The classical ratio of Inhale: Retention: Exhale should be 1: 4: 2

 After practicing inferior pranayama for almost 1 month, middle pranayama should be approached.
 Then after 3 months of practice, the practitioner should begin practicing superior pranayama.

-Following are 8 classical pranayama mention in Hatha Yoga Pradipika.
+The following are 8 types of pranayama mentioned in Hatha Yoga Pradipika.

 1. Surya Bhedana

-‘Surya’ – Sun & ‘Bhedana’ – Enter.
-This pranayama let sun energy enters our body.
-In yogic science, the right nostril is considered the entrance of solar energy while left nostril is of moon energy.
-Surya bhedna pranayama also called as Right nostril breathing.
-Read more How to do & Benefits.
+It’s also called Right nostril breathing.
+Surya Bhedana pranayama let sun energy enters our body.
+In yogic science, the right nostril is considered the entrance of solar energy while the left nostril is of moon energy.

-Murcha means faint.
 In this pranayama, the practitioner holds the breath for a prolonged period while chin locked near the thyroid gland.
 Breath held until the practitioner reaches a state of almost fainting.
-Read more How to do & Benefits.

 Benefits of Pranayama